|Heat Rain Fire $1.65–$2.5 per sq ft|

 Primarily used on commercial properties, foam roofing is gaining popularity among homeowners because of its durability and energy efficiency.
 Spray Polyurethane Foam (SPF) has been used as a roofing and insulation material for over 45 years.
 In that time, SPF has gained a reputation for being dependable, long lasting, and very affordable.
 Now there are foam roofs that have been in place for decades, and industry experts believe that they should be able to last indefinitely as long as they are properly maintained through recoating.

 SPF is a combination of isocyanate and polyol.
-To install, these two components are fed through a proportioner which heats then pumps the two separate components (in a 1:1 ratio) to a spray gun, where they are mixed and sprayed onto the substrate (your roof deck).
+The roofing installation process for these two components involves having both fed through a proportioner which heats then pumps the two separate components (in a 1:1 ratio) to a spray gun, where they are mixed and sprayed onto the substrate (your roof deck).
 A chemical reaction then takes place and the mixture, sprayed as a liquid, expands 20 or 30 times to form a solid, lightweight, monolithic closed-cell mass.
 When sprayed on a roof deck, it provides excellent water resistance and thermal insulation because it is seamless, leaving no joints for rainwater to leak through to your interior or for air conditioning to escape from your home.

 SPF can be applied over an existing roof, but it does requires a clean surface for proper application.
 It must be dry and free of contaminants like oil.
 The final step of the process is the application of a protective elastomeric topcoat.
 The topcoat is essential to protecting and sealing the SPF from potential damage caused by the sun’s UV rays, stretching (due to temperature changes), moisture, and fire.